-Last Number Dialed automatically saves the last number dialed from a multiline voice terminal and allows the user to place the call again without manually redialing the number.
+Last Number Dialed automatically saves the last number dialed from a multiline voice terminal or ATL cordless telephone and allows the user to place the call again without manually redialing the number.
 The feature is administered to a button on the terminal.
 Both inside and outside calls can be made in this way.
 The original call can be placed by manual dialing, by operation of a programmed button, or by Speed Dialing.